 There are plenty of times when you’ll hear these exact words: “Tell me about yourself.”
 But interviewers might have their own versions of the prompt that are asking pretty much the same thing, including:

-Lily Zhang, Manager of Graduate Student Professional Development at the MIT Media Lab and a writer for The Muse, recommends a simple and effective formula for structuring your response: present, past, future.
+How can you deliver all the possible components of a “Tell me about yourself” answer in one coherent reply?
+Career coach Lily Zhang, former Manager of Graduate Student Professional Development at the MIT Media Lab and a writer for The Muse, recommends a simple and effective formula for structuring your response: